mcascallares/es-demo-cluster/README.md

 	- [Sense plugin](https://github.com/elastic/sense) installed
 - 1 [dockerbeat](https://github.com/Ingensi/dockerbeat) node submitting container metrics to Elasticsearch

-These nodes are going to run the latest versions of Elasticsearch and Kibana images available in [Docker Hub](https://hub.docker.com/).

 It is very convenient for those situation where you need a more realistic ES deployment than just a couple of nodes running on localhost.